What is an Emergency Veterinarian?

 Responsible pet owners do everything in their power to protect their pets from harm.
 Unfortunately, accidents and medical emergencies still happen to cherished four-legged family members.
 Often, accidents and emergencies happen after-hours when most veterinary clinics are closed.
 Because time is of the essence in a medical emergency, many pet owners will find themselves needing an emergency vet.

-When is Seeing an Emergency Vet Necessary?
+When to See an Emergency Vet

 If a pet is bleeding, seizing, or having trouble breathing; has been hit by a car or experienced physical trauma; has ingested a foreign object or poisonous substance; or is in clear distress, it’s best to contact an emergency vet right away.
 An emergency vet is uniquely equipped to address these and other potentially life-threatening situations.
 When in doubt, it is always best to err on the side of caution.
 Deciding to take an ill or injured pet to an emergency vet could be the decision that saves its life.